enzuru/company-spell/README.md

 Emacs in buffer spellchecking that “just works”!

-An Emacs `company-mode` backend for any terminal spellchecker.
+`company-spell` is an Emacs `company-mode` backend for any terminal spellchecker.
 Unlike `company-ispell` which asks for a plaintext dictionary to be specified for ispell, `company-spell` directly uses your spellcheck program with no questions asked, and is compatible with ispell, aspell, and hunspell.
 I have not discovered any notable performance issues with this approach. aspell is the default because I find that it returns the best results.

 It will automatically run on any buffer that has a major mode derived from `text-mode`, which includes almost all modes meant for human writing.